 When Will the Economy Recover?

 Recovery.
-Some say that we have already recovered, some say that it will drip_of_water800x665take until 2015, some say that we are headed for a double-dip.
+Some say that we have already recovered, some say that it will take until 2015, some say that we are headed for a double-dip.
 It’s hard to say what will happen next.

 Here are some thoughts on recovery.